KyrellGod/Historical-Stock-Quotes-to-Matlab/README.md

 A good source for a current list of all components of the S&P 500 is Wikipedia.
 You can extract the data from an html table by converting it to a .csv file which you then can put into the folder *ticker_symbol*.

-If you can't or don't want to run *data_download.sh* first, I've put exemplary .csv files into both folders data/nasdaq100 and data/tecdax.
-I downloaded the stocks quotes on September 2, 2018.
+If you can't or don't want to run *data_download.sh* first, I've put exemplary .csv files into both folders data/nasdaq100 and data/sp500.
+I downloaded the stocks quotes on January 20, 2019.

 ### 2. Open Matlab and import the stock quotes